-Cape Town already feels like it’s at the tip of the world, and at Tintswalo Atlantic that sensation is magnified as guests get cozy in a suite clinging to the cliffs just a few feet above the ocean.
-Park in the lot just off the famed Chapmans Peak Drive and take a hotel van that winds its way down a steep road, dropping guests at a collection of stand-alone suites seemingly suspended above the water.
+Cape Town already feels like it’s at the tip of the world, and at Tintswalo Atlantic that sensation is magnified as guests get cozy in a suite just a few meters from the ocean.
+Park in the lot just off the famed Chapmans Peak Drive and take a hotel van that winds its way down a steep road, dropping guests at a collection of semi-detached units.
 Each is themed after a different island—Zanzibar, Antigua, Sicily, and even, oddly enough, Robben (where Nelson Mandela was imprisoned).
 The details are thoughtful, not kitschy: elaborate wood-carved headboards, seashell-encrusted bathroom walls, idyllic paintings.
-It’s hard to find a setting more romantic and remote, and a shuttle whisks guests to Cape Town, just a half an hour away.
+It’s hard to find a setting more romantic and remote, and a shuttle whisks guests to Cape Town, just over a half an hour away.

-Note: Tintswalo Atlantic was destroyed in a fire March 2015.
-The hotel rebuilt and reopened in November 2015..
+Note: Tintswalo Atlantic was mostly destroyed in a fire March 2015.
+The hotel rebuilt and reopened in October 2015.

 Have you been here?
 Share a tip or a photo with fellow travelers.